|• Passive and active management: the basics|

-Performance may move in cycles – and there will likely be years when even the “best-performing” style may not have positive returns relative to a passive strategy.
+- Performance may move in cycles — and there will probably be years when even the “best-performing” style may not have positive returns relative to a passive strategy.

 In evaluating whether active or passive management outperforms, it’s important to realize that the asset class can often influence the results.
 For example, some asset classes, such as large-cap equities or investment-grade fixed income, are larger and more established, which might make it harder for an active fund manager to outperform the index.
 Remember, this doesn’t mean active management doesn’t work in certain asset classes — many active managers outperform regardless of their asset class.
 It just means it can be more challenging to find managers who might outperform in certain asset classes.

-On the other hand, in less efficient asset classes – such as small-cap, mid-cap or international equities – active portfolio managers may have a greater opportunity to outperform.
-Information on these types of companies is likely less widely available, which creates potential opportunity for managers willing to conduct deeper analysis to outperform, although it is certainly not guaranteed.
+On the other hand, active portfolio managers may have a greater opportunity to outperform with small-cap, mid-cap or international equities.
+Information on stocks in these asset classes is likely to be less widely available, creating an opportunity for managers to conduct deeper analysis to outperform, although that outcome is certainly not guaranteed.

 Determine what’s most important to you

-We believe active management and passive management can play a role in your portfolio.
+We believe active and passive management can play a role in your portfolio.
 It’s really about evaluating what you want from an investment and prioritizing what is most important to you.
 We recommend you talk with your financial advisor to help determine which investments are most appropriate for you.
-ETFs and mutual funds are offered by prospectus.
-You should consider the investment objective, risks, and charges and expenses carefully before investing.
-The prospectus contains this and other information.
-Your Edward Jones financial advisor can provide a prospectus, which you should read carefully before investing.
+Exchange-traded funds and mutual funds are offered by prospectus.
+You should consider the investment objective, risks, charges and expenses carefully before investing.
+The prospectus contains this and other information, which your Edward Jones financial advisor can provide; please read it carefully before investing.
 Your investment return and principal value will fluctuate, and you may lose money.

 Diversification does not guarantee a profit or protect against loss.